 Some questions about effectiveness in cleaning.
 Few problems with detergent door not closing.

 Larger size of 24" allows for larger dish capacity.
 Top panel control that is simple and user-friendly.
 Hyper-quiet operation at 44 dBA that is almost silent.
 Easy to install.
 Third top rack for utensils and smaller cookware items.
 Provides shiny, thorough clean of dishes.

-Holds up to 16 place settings and features six wash settings.
-Also has a stainless steel interior but is a bit louder than our top pick, at 42 dBA.
+Holds up to 16 place settings and features 6 wash settings.
+Stainless steel interior and operation volume of 42 dBA.
 Cleans dishes thoroughly and is reasonably quiet.
+Useful slim top rack for cooking and eating utensils or small dishes.
 Has an InfoLight feature to let you know when it's running.

 Runs long on a normal cycle.
 Complaints about poor drying performance.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Dishwashers have become an indispensable part of the modern kitchen, and today’s models come with impressive smart features.
 Bosch manufactures high-end dishwashers that give you the ultimate in flexibility, cycle options, and quiet operation.